jamonholmgren/ProMotion/docs/Reference/ProMotion CollectionScreen.md

 View the [Reference: All available collection_data options](https://github.com/clearsightstudio/ProMotion/wiki/Reference:-All-available-collection_data-options) for an example with all available options.

-#### reload_data
+#### update_collection_data

-Causes the table data to be refreshed, such as when a remote data source has been downloaded and processed.
+Causes the collection data to be refreshed, such as when a remote data source has been downloaded and processed.

 ```ruby